langnico/langnico.github.io/_pages/talks_onepage.md

 permalink: /talks/
 author_profile: true
 ---
+-   May 2025: Invited to give a talk at the [2025 Nordic Workshop on AI for Tackling Climate Change](https://ccainordics.com/events/2025-nordic-workshop).

+-   November 2024: Invited talk at the [DHI](https://www.dhigroup.com/).

 -   September 2024: Invited talk at the [LifeCLEF 2024 workshop](https://www.imageclef.org/LifeCLEF2024).

 -   June 2024: Invited talk at the [AI2](https://allenai.org/) Environmental seminar series, Seattle.